Spring Feasts Fulfilled in AD33 2nd Edition

 1 Corinthians 15:21For since death came through a man, the resurrection of the dead comes also through a man.
 22For as in Adam all die, so in Christ all will be made alive.

-93 Three days after the Lord’s Passover Jesus rose from the dead on the Holy Convocation day of First-Fruits.
-For those three days and nights before the Holy Convocation Day of First Fruits Jesus was in the heart of the earth.
+93 Three days after the Lord’s Passover Jesus rose from the dead on the Sheaf Wave of the First-Fruits.
+For those three days and nights before that Jesus was in the heart of the earth.

 Matthew 12: 40 For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.

-102 The first resurrection can be seen again in: Revelation 20: 5But the rest of the dead did not live again until the thousand years were finished.
+94 The first resurrection can be seen again in: Revelation 20: 5But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
-101 The Pre Millennial Preterist get away with this by said that was not the first resurrection because it does not fit into there view so they will say that the first resurrection took place in AD70.

 The Feast of Pentecost